 Endogenous market risk is the natural counterweight to many dominant positioning motives, such as implicit subsidies, fundamental trends or even simple momentum trading.
 For example, for momentum strategies there is empirical evidence of greater sensitivity to downside than to upside market risk across asset classes (view post here).
 The presence of endogenous market risk has profound consequences.
 The probability for future price moves is skewed against dominant positioning motives and has “fat tails”.
 Large adverse outliers relative to standard deviations should be expected.

-Information on setback risk can come from various sources, including positioning data, short-term correlation of PnL’s with hedge fund benchmarks, asymmetries of upside and downside market correlation, or simply past performance and the popularity of trades in broker research recommendation.
-Also, some forms of setback risk can be detected through theoretical models: for example compressed interest rate term premia at the zero lower bound for policy rates are naturally quite vulnerable to any risk of future rates increases (view post here).
+Information on endogenous market risk can come from various sources, including positioning data, short-term correlation of PnL’s with hedge fund benchmarks, asymmetries of upside and downside market correlation, or simply past performance and the popularity of trades in broker research recommendation.
+Also, some forms of endogenous market risk can be detected through theoretical models: for example compressed interest rate term premia at the zero lower bound for policy rates are naturally quite vulnerable to any risk of future rates increases (view post here).

-Information efficiency on setback risk creates social value by reducing the risk of dislocation and crisis.
+Information efficiency on endogenous market risk creates social value by reducing the risk of dislocation and crisis.
 It creates investor value by reducing the occurrence of large outsized drawdowns and forced expensive position liquidations.